eventlogllc/mlkeyterms/README.md

 # mlkeyterms

-text under the Creative Commons Attribution-ShareAlike License 3.0;
+text is under the Creative Commons Attribution-ShareAlike License 3.0;